waleed-sh/neuraLQX/docs/index.rst

 **High-Performance Computing (HPC) Friendly and Ease of Use:**

 - **Parallelization Support:** Optimized for HPC environments, thanks to NetKet's JAX dependence, allowing for efficient parallel computations.

+- **Large Systems:** Ability to study arbitrary graphs and arbitrary DoF cutoffs for certain models.

 - **Seamless Installation and Setup:** Modular design enabling bypassing technical difficulties, allowing you to focus on simulating systems rather than dealing with implementation issues.